 Nui Cookies accepted $300,000 from Alex Rodriguez for 25% of the company.
 I hope that Nui’s success grows (and I’m sure the exposure alone will help a lot) because as you will see from my review, the cookies are very tasty and have great macros!

-When I wrote my review of KNOW Better keto cookies, I had not yet tried Nui cookies because they were out of stock.
-I made it my mission to get my hands on a box so I could write up a review.
-At the time, Nui was known as Keto Kookie, but the company changed their name in May 2018 to appeal to a wider market than just the keto community.
+When I first tried Nui cookies, the company was known as Keto Kookie, but they changed their name in May 2018 to appeal to a wider market than just the keto community.
 These low carb high fat cookies come in four flavors, which are:

-The flavors I’ve tried and will be reviewing are Double Chocolate and Cinnamon Snickerdoodle.
-If I try more flavors, I’ll add to this article.
+The flavors I will be reviewing are Double Chocolate and Cinnamon Snickerdoodle.
 Nui cookies are recommended by ketone researcher Dom D’Agostino, and many keto dieters swear by them.
 Keep on reading to learn more about Nui cookies including the nutrition facts, what Dom D’Agostino and Joe Rogan say about them, what I thought of them, and how you can buy them.

 Nui Cookies on Joe Rogan Experience #994 – Dom D’Agostino

 I learned about Nui cookies (then called Keto Kookies) from JRE #994 with Dom D’Agostino.
 Dom discussed a number of keto products in that episode including Wild Planet sardines and ENERGYbits spirulina algae tablets, which I’ve also reviewed.